How Incentives and Rewards Drive Performance

 FAQs

 Employee incentives are future-focused motivators — bonuses, commissions, or promotion opportunities — designed to encourage specific performance behaviors before they occur.
-Employee rewards are recognition given after an achievement, such as public appreciation, gift cards, or awards.
+Employee rewards are recognition given after an achievement, such as public appreciation, gift cards, BRAVO Points, or awards.
 Together, they form the foundation of effective employee motivation and recognition programs.
+The key design principle: use incentives to shape direction and rewards to deepen emotional investment in outcomes.

 The most effective incentive programs combine financial and non-financial elements.
 Financial incentives — bonuses, profit-sharing, commissions — drive short-term performance on measurable goals.
 Non-financial incentives — peer recognition, flexible work arrangements, learning opportunities, milestone celebrations — sustain longer-term engagement by addressing belonging, autonomy, and growth needs.
 Non-monetary recognition is the primary motivator for 65% of employees, according to Psychometrics Canada workforce research.